reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 }
 ```

-We will also make corresponding changes in the service layer to leverage the reactive streams implementation.
+We will also make corresponding changes in the service layer to leverage the reactive streams implementation:

 ```java
 @Slf4j